ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 ./testlocal.sh
 ```

-This script build the image and uses `chef/inspec` and `feedyard/docker-benchmark` to test the health
-and secure configuration of the image.
+This script builds the image and uses `chef/inspec` and `feedyard/docker-benchmark` to test the health and secure configuration of the image.
 You can include a _tag_ parameter to use other local Dockerfile.
-Dockerfile.unpinned is included as an example; it is built from alpine:latest and the packags do not
+Dockerfile.unpinned is included as an example; it is built from alpine:latest and the packags do not include versions.
-include versions.
 This can be used for early detection of upcoming breaking changes.

 ### Publishing Official Images (for Maintainers only)

 Git push will trigger the dev-build pipeline.
-In addition to the tests performed in testlocal.sh,
-a snyk scan is done to expose any known vulnerabilities.
+In addition to the tests performed in testlocal.sh, a snyk scan is done to expose any known vulnerabilities.

 To create a release version, simply tag HEAD with the release version format `YYYY.MM`

 ## Contributing

 We encourage [issues](https://github.com/twdps/di-circleci-remote-docker/issues) and [pull requests](https://github.com/twdps/di-circleci-remote-docker/pulls) against this repository.
 In order to value your time, here are some things to consider:

-1. Intended to be the minimum configuration necessary for an alpine-based image to be successfully
-launched by circleci as a remote docker executor and specifically does not include any other packages.
-As such, the way to use the image is in the `FROM twdps/di-circleci-remote-docker:tag` statement of your
+1. Intended to be the minimum configuration necessary for an alpine-based image to be successfully launched by circleci as a remote docker executor and specifically does not include any other packages.
+As such, the way to use the image is in the `FROM twdps/di-circleci-remote-docker:tag` statement of your Dockerfile.
-Dockerfile.
 1. PRs are welcome.
-Given the role of this image as a building block in building CircleCI remote docker executors, it is expected that PRs or Issues will be releated to bugs or compatibility issues.
+Given the role of this image as a building block in building CircleCI remote docker executors, it is expected that PRs or Issue will be releated to bugs or compatibility issues.
 PR's to include additional packages will only be considered where necessary to continue supporting Alpine linux as a remote docker base.

 ## Additional Resources